blackbaud/addin-tokenauthentication/README.md

     // if valid, the UserId property contains the Blackbaud user's ID var userId = uit.UserId;

+    // if valid, the Email property contains the Blackbaud user's email address var email = uit.Email;

+    // if valid, the FamilyName property contains the Blackbaud user's last name var familyName = uit.FamilyName;

+    // if valid, the GivenName property contains the Blackbaud user's first name var givenName = uit.GivenName;

     //if valid, the EnvironmentId property contains the environment ID var envId = uit.EnvironmentId;
 }
 catch (TokenValidationException ex)